 Chinatown is located in downtown LA, just northeast of City Hall.

-Make sure to check out the large mural — officially titled “Gintong Kasaysayan, Gintong Pamana,” — that celebrates Filipinos and their contributions to the United States.
-You’ll find the 150-foot-wide, 30-foot-tall mural at Unidad Park on Beverly Boulevard; then you can round out your art tour of the neighborhood by visiting the Filipino-Americans’ World War II Veterans Memorial at Lake Street Park.
+Make sure to check out the large mural — officially titled “Gintong Kasaysayan, Gintong Pamana,” — that celebrates Filipinos and their significant contributions in the United States.
+You’ll find the 150-foot-wide, 30-foot-tall mural at Unidad Park on Beverly Boulevard; after taking a look at it, you can round out your art tour by visiting the Filipino-Americans’ World War II Veterans Memorial at Lake Street Park.

 Filipinotown is located northwest of downtown LA in Echo Park.

 This neighborhood is about as close to Thailand as any traveler can get without leaving the United States.
 A must-visit for anyone craving curry, satay, or pad Thai, the neighborhood is best known for its food.
 Some of the most popular stops in Thai Town include restaurants like Jitlada and Ruen Pair.